-Latest Capability Description Location of level of Respons- Changes Future Adoption or Version Date Assessment: Planning and Regulatory Resources Related to hazard mitigation planning and coordination Capability Entire Town or Selected Effective- ness Low Moderate ibility Since Last Haz Mit Plan (2014) Improvements to Capability Areas High adopted Sept 9, 2015.
-2015 PB Annual Capital Improvemen ts Program The CIP is updated yearly by a designated CIP Committee.
+Latest Adoption or Version Date Capability Assessment: Planning and Regulatory Resources Description Related to hazard mitigation planning and coordination Respons- ibility Changes Since Last Haz Mit Plan (2014) Future Improvements to Capability adopted Sept 9, 2015.
+2015 ts Program The CIP is updated yearly by a designated CIP Committee.
 Tight budgets have led to some underfunded cap reserve funds.
 The document is provided to the Budget Committee.
 Entire Town High Planning Board Currently a new subcommitte e is being established.
 Update the CIP on an annual basis.
 Consider the need to continue to fund Capital reserve funds.
-Sept 2016 PD Active Shooter Response Plan 2016 The response Plan covers New England College and the schools for active shooter scenarios.
-Fire and Rescue is involved, and the plan was revised in Sep 2016.
+PD Active Shooter Response Plan 2016 the plan was revised in Sep 2016.
 New England College, Elementary & Middle Schools High Police Dept Updated the document in 2016 to reflect changes in active shooter response.
 Evaluate the Plan after drills are conducted to see where improvements are needed.
 Evaluate White Birch Center for response and evacuation as a result of Active Shooter capability.
 2018 SD Emergency Operations Plan for Elementary School The EMP contains information for fire drills, what students, parents, and teachers will do in the event of an emergency.
 All schools in the Henniker School District.
 Henniker Communit y School High School District Annual updates to the School EOP Add changes from the drill exercises to the EOP to make the school safer for students.
-Oct 2012 SD Safe Routes to School Travel Plan 2012 Safe Routes to School project completed by the School and Town Departments together.
+Oct 2012 SD Safe Routes to School Travel Plan 2012 Departments together.
 Examines intersections of Gould Street, Western Ave/Main Street and NH 114 streets, bridges, and sidewalks.
 Purpose is to enable safer walking for students to and from school.
-Henniker Communit y School, Western Ave, Main Street Moderate School District with Town Administra tion Work with the Town, NEC and Police Dept, and Main Street businesses, and NH DOT to enable safe walking of downtown THIS ROW INTENTIONALLY LEFT BLANK
+Henniker Communit y School, Western Ave, Main Street Moderate District No changes since the last Plan.
+Overall difficulty with Town Main Street and crosswalks for all people Police Dept, and Main Street businesses, and NH DOT to enable safe walking of THIS ROW INTENTIONALLY LEFT BLANK

-Latest Adoption or Version Capability Assessment: Planning and Description Related to hazard mitigation planning and Location of Capability Entire Respons- ibility Changes Since Last Haz Mit Plan Future Improvements to Capability Date Regulatory Resources coordination Town or Selected Areas Low Moderate High (2014) HENNIKE R BUILDING CODES, PERMITTING G, INSPECT TIONS April 2019 FD Inspection Upon Complaint Program Fire dept does inspections for occupancy, places assembly, fireworks, event tents and inspections upon complaint.
+Latest Adoption or Version Date Description Related to hazard mitigation planning and coordination Entire Town or Selected Respons- ibility Changes Since Last Haz Mit Plan (2014) Future Improvements to Capability HENNIKE R BUILDING CODES, PERMITTING FD Inspection Upon Complaint Program Fire dept does inspections for occupancy, places assembly, fireworks, event tents and inspections upon complaint.
 Entire Town High Building Inspector with Fire Dept assistance Inspected those buildings, gatherings, etc when complaints came in.
-Building Codes were voted down at Town meeting twice in the last 5 years Would like to see the State adopt the current Life Safety Codes version, and would like the Town to adopt the State Building Codes April 2019 FD Assembly, and Woodstoves Inspection Program Department performs inspections for places of assembly two times per year, and multifamily once per year.
+Building Codes were voted down at Town meeting twice in the last 5 years Would like to see the State adopt the current Life Safety Codes version, and would like the Town to adopt the State Building Codes April 2019 and Department performs inspections for places of assembly two times per year, and multifamily once per year.
 The FD inspects new buildings for certificate of occupancy.
 Woodstoves also inspected.
 Entire Town Moderate Fire & Rescue Dept and Building Inspector Inspected existing building, places of assembly, woodstoves, buildings during construction.
 Provide public education for building safety 2009 Codes FD NFPA 101 Life Safety Codes Occupancy Inspections 2009 Contains 15 types of occupancies that may be inspected by Fire Departments - Places of Assembly - Mercantile - Business - Health Care - Ambulatory Health Care - Residential Board and Care - Day Care - Educational - Apartment Buildings - Lodging or Rooming Housing - Hotel or Dormitory - 1 and 2 Family Dwellings - Industrial - Storage - Detention and correctional Places of Assembly, Day Cares, and Educationa I sites High Fire Dept Continued inspections for these 3 types of buildings.
 Granted Certificate of Occupancy Would like to see the State adopt the current version (2015).
-Develop a pamphlet to assist with self- inspections and one for getting people ready when it is time to build new buildings.
+Develop a pamphlet to assist with self-inspections and one for getting people ready when it is time to build new buildings.